 Student-athletes who are late and/or fail to show-up for scheduled appointments with the team physician, medical consultants, and/or diagnostic tests / procedures will be financially responsible for any and all charges resulting from the missed appointment.
-In addition, the student-athlete may be responsible for rescheduling the appointment and providing his / her own transportation.
+In addition, the Student-Athlete may be responsible for rescheduling the appointment and providing his / her own transportation.

-• "Out-of-town" Rehabilitation / Illness Procedures:
+"Out-of-town" Rehabilitation / Illness Procedures:

-At times, it may be necessary for a student-athletes to utilize an "out-of-town" physical therapy facility or hospital services.
-In such situations, permission must be granted from the Head Athletic Trainer and/or his/her designee.
+At times, it may be necessary for Student-Athletes to utilize an "out-of-town" physical therapy facility or hospital services.
+In such situations, permission must be granted from the Director of Sports Medicine and/or his/her designee.
 Such referrals must come from University of Arkansas Sports Medicine personnel.
-If a student-athlete decides to utilize rehabilitation / hospital services without authorization from University of Arkansas Sports Medicine personnel, the student-athlete and/or the student athlete's parent(s) / guardian(s) may be financially responsible for any and all medical bills incurred.
+If a Student-Athlete decides to utilize rehabilitation / hospital services without authorization from University of Arkansas Sports Medicine personnel, the Student-Athlete and/or the student athlete's parent(s)/guardian(s) may be financially responsible for any and all medical bills incurred.